Saendhor/myCode/misc/MISC.md

 #MISCELLANEOUS FUNCTIONS

 > SWAP          swaps the contents of input Array from index 1 to index 2 and vice versa;
+> PRINT_ARRAY   helps when in need to print an array;

 TODO LIST:
     > Expand usage of various function to different user cases (int, float) + auto selector